MicrosoftDocs/Viva/Viva/glint/setup/program-summary-communications.md

 ms.service: viva
 ms.subservice: viva-glint
 ms.localizationpriority: high
-ms.date: 01/19/2024
+ms.date: 01/22/2024
 ---

 # Communications setup in Program Summary

-Learn how to notify employees about upcoming surveys, the window for taking a survey, and providing the survey in preferred languages.
+Learn how to notify employees about upcoming surveys and the windows for taking surveys and having feedback conversations.

 ::image type="content" source="../../media/glint/setup/program-summary-comms.png" alt-text="Screenshot of where to access Communications setup from Program Summary.":::